 Oakdale Public Water Supply and Perfluorochemicals

-As you are aware, local and state agencies are continuing to monitor levels of perfluorochemicals (PFCs) in wells serving the Oakdale public water supply.
-The purpose of this page is to let you know about what has happened since the problem was discovered, and the steps that have been taken to address the issue.
+Local and state agencies continue to monitor levels of perfluorochemicals (PFCs) in wells serving the Oakdale public water supply.
+The purpose of this page is to let you know about what happened when the problem was discovered, and the steps that were taken to address the issue.

 BackgroundBeginning in late 2004, the Minnesota Department of Health (MDH), working with the City of Oakdale and 3M, began testing drinking water from the wells that serve the Oakdale public water supply for PFCs.
 Initially the testing was for PFOA (perfluorooctanoic acid) and PFOS (perfluorooctane sulfonate), but the later, as new lab methods became available, the list of chemicals was expanded to include five more PFCs: